EvaPanou/Applied-Bioinformatics-Thesis/[06] LitReview/README.md

 Lastly, Chowdhury et al. does something similar to the above, by emphasizing robust timepoint-specific DEG identification with edgeR (tight FDR and fold change cutoffs), and they also built a heatmap to interpret the longitudinal change of DEGs per timepoint.
 They assembled a global, non-redundant set of DEGs from across all timepoints, and filtered by expression variance (>95%) in order to produce a high-confidence feature matrix suitable for machine learning, thereby rigorously capturing both immediate and delayed responses but without explicit continuous modeling.
 ### CONCLUSION
 Based on these approaches, a strong course of action for a longitudinal transcriptomic project would be to implement a dual DE strategy — combining pairwise/conditional and longitudinal/temporal modeling (Mishra et al., TiSA), visualizing {and clustering expression patterns}, and finally constructing and variance-filtering a comprehensive set of DEGs (Chowdhury et al.) for downstream machine learning and functional analysis; this integrated strategy maximizes sensitivity to dynamic biological signals while supporting robust, interpretable biomarker selection.​

+## NEXT STEPS
+* Machine Learning Model Development
+  - Splitting the dataset into training and testing subsets.
+  - Training and comparison of multiple ML classifiers to predict disease status from gene-expression patterns.
+* Model Evaluation and Validation
+  - Assessment of model performance using quantitative metrics (e.g., accuracy, precision, recall, F1-score).
+  - Execution of a Negative Control for Accuracy to verify robustness and ensure the generalizability of results.